Lambert & Bunnell: Founders and history

-The founder of the firm, Edward Richard Lambert, was born in February 10, 1834, in Milford to Edward Rodolphus Lambert, a surveyor, and Eliza (Boothe) Lambert.
+The founder of the firm, Edward Richard Lambert, was born on February 10, 1834, in Milford to Edward Rodolphus Lambert, a surveyor, and Eliza (Boothe) Lambert.
 He worked for his father and for Bridgeport architect Albert C. Nash, with whom he studied architecture.
 Circa 1856, when Nash left for Milwaukee, Lambert opened his own architect's office in Bridgeport.
 In 1858 he was joined by drafter Rufus W. Bunnell, who had worked alongside Lambert in Nash's office in 1854, though Bunnell would go south soon afterwards.
 Upon his return in 1860, they formed Lambert & Bunnell, which would be Bridgeport's major architecture firm for many years.

 Before permanently joining Lambert, Rufus William Bunnell worked around the country.
 He was born February 11, 1835, in Bridgeport, to William Rufus Bunnell and Sarah E. (Haight) Bunnell.
 After an education in the local schools, in 1852 he joined the office of Chauncey Graham, a local architect, as a student, moving to that of A. C. Nash in 1854 when Graham moved to New Jersey.
 In 1855 Bunnell joined Graham in his new office in Trenton, but after a few months moved west to Toledo, Ohio, where he worked with Frank J. Scott, an early local architect.
-In January of 1857 they formed a brief partnership, Scott & Bunnell, but in early 1858 Bunnell was back east, working for Woollett & Ogden in Albany before joining Lambert as a drafter.
+In January 1857 they formed a brief partnership, Scott & Bunnell, but in early 1858 Bunnell was back east, working for Woollett & Ogden in Albany before joining Lambert as a drafter.
 In 1859 Bunnell went south, joining contractor James F. Post of Wilmington, North Carolina, as his assistant.
 Bunnell was responsible for the design of the facade of one of Post's best known works, the Bellamy Mansion, begun that year.
 In 1860, becoming uncomfortable in the heightened tensions in the south in the buildup to the Civil War, Bunnell packed his things and took what he claimed was a temporary trip to the north.
 This trip proved to be permanent.
 After ensuring on behalf of Post that northern suppliers for the Bellamy project were fulfilling their orders, he returned to Bridgeport and joined Lambert to form Lambert & Bunnell.

-With the exception of Bunnell's year in the Union Army in 1862-63, Lambert and Bunnell remained associated until 1901, when Lambert fell ill and retired.
+With the exception of Bunnell's year in the Union Army in 1862–63, Lambert and Bunnell remained associated until 1901, when Lambert fell ill and retired.
 Bunnell continued to practice in a limited capacity from his home in Stratford.
 Lambert died February 23, 1904, and Bunnell died February 21, 1909.